 - Use a paper roster provided to you by your VEC to track payment and ID check or download an applicant list from ExamTools and add columns for both.
 Defer to your VEC for direction.

-- SM should Start the session in ET.
-This button is located in the upper right corner of the session.
+- SM should click the Start Session button located in the upper right corner of the session.
 Only the owner and co-owners can see it.

 To Test with Paper:

 Provide each applicant with an exam, a figure sheet, a bubble answer sheet, pencil/pen and calculator, if needed.
-The applicant may choose to use the back of the answer sheet for scratch paper or the team can provide the applicant with an blank sheet.
+The applicant may choose to use the front and back of the answer sheet for scratch paper given they do not write in the box or backside of the box or the team can provide the applicant with a blank sheet.

 A VE may seat the applicant and give instructions on what to do when they have completed their exam.